sirolad/potatoORM/README.md

 ## Credits

-Open-source Evangelist is developed and maintained by `Surajudeen Akande`.
+PotatoORM is developed and maintained by `Surajudeen Akande`.

 ## License

-Open-source Evangelist is released under the MIT Licence.
+PotatoORM is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for details.

 ## Supported Databases